Assistant Professor of Biology

 - Jessica Hem ’21, Research Technician in the Mullally Lab at Brigham and Women’s Hospital

-Holland CK and Hisham Tadfie ’23 A structure-guided computational screening approach for predicting plant enzyme-metabolite interactions.
-In Methods in Enzymology, in press.
+Holland CK and Hisham Tadfie ’23 (2022) A structure-guided computational screening approach for predicting plant enzyme-metabolite interactions.
+In Methods in Enzymology: Biochemical Pathways and Environmental Responses in Plants Part A, Vol. 676: 71-101.

 Züst T, Strickler SR, Powell AF, Mabry ME, An H, Mirzaei M, York T, Holland CK, Kumar P, Erb M, Petschenka G, Gómez J-M, Perfectti F, Müller C, Pires JC, Mueller LA, Jander G (2020) Independent evolution of ancestral and novel defenses in a genus of toxic plants (Erysimum, Brassicaceae). eLife 9:e51712